Discover the Unknown Biased Attribute of an Image Classifier: Implementation Details

 \subsection{Ground-truth Hyperplanes on Disentanglement Datasets}

 Here we describe how to compute the ground-truth hyperplane for all attributes in the dataset.
 We do not follow previous works~\cite{karras2019IEEEConf.Comput.Vis.PatternRecognit.CVPR,shen2020IEEEConf.Comput.Vis.PatternRecognit.CVPR,balakrishnan2020Eur.Conf.Comput.Vis.ECCV} to compute the hyperplane via SVM~\cite{cortes1995MachLearn} or logistic regression~\cite{nelder1972J.R.Stat.Soc.Ser.Gen.} because we observe a strong correlation of variation from different attributes even with the orthogonalization trick introduced by \citet{balakrishnan2020Eur.Conf.Comput.Vis.ECCV}.
 We suspect that the correlation exists because the hyperplanes are computed individually.
 Therefore, we propose a new method to optimize all hyperplanes jointly.
+The algorithm is described in Algorithm~\ref{alg.gt_hyperplane}.

 Suppose the dataset has $J$ attributes (\ie, $J = 4, J=5$ for SmallNORB~\cite{lecun2004IEEEConf.Comput.Vis.PatternRecognit.CVPRa} and dSprites~\cite{higgins2017Int.Conf.Learn.Represent.}, respectively) and the dimension of VAE-based model's latent space is $d$.
 We are also given the dataset's images $\{\mathbf{I}\}$ and corresponding attributes labels $\{\mathbf{a} \in \mathbb{R}^{J}\}$.
 Then we encode the images $\{\mathbf{I}\}$ to latent codes $\{\mathbf{z}\}$ by the pre-trained encoder of the VAE-based model.
 We will use latent codes $\{\mathbf{z}\}$ paired with the attribute labels $\{\mathbf{a} \in \mathbb{R}^{J}\}$ as training data to compute the ground-truth hyperplanes.